jcq/wedding/src/pages/faq/index.md

 ##### What should I wear?

-Please dress however are most comfortable!
+Please dress however you are most comfortable!
 “Casual Dress Code”, if you need something official.
 We will be on and off grass, so consider this when making shoe decisions.

 ##### What will the weather be like?